-Employees who retire from the Commission between July 1, 2016 and July 1, 2025:
+Employees who retire from the Commission between July 1, 2016 and July 1, 2030:

 - A) Any covered employee who retires with at least 20 years, but less than 25 years of Commission covered entity service credit under the South Caroline Retirement Systems will be eligible for Commission funded retiree insurance benefits effective with his/her date of retirement, provided he/she is eligible for retirement at the time he/she leaves active Commission service.
 The last five years must be consecutive and in a full-time, regular position.
 The Commission will pay 50% of the retiree cost and 50% of the dependent cost for health and dental coverage. - B) Any covered employee who retires with 25 or more years of Commission covered entity service credit under the South Carolina Retirement Systems will be eligible for Commission funded retiree insurance benefits effective with his/her date of retirement, provided he/she is eligible for retirement at the time he/she leaves active Commission service.
 The last five years must be consecutive and in a full-time, regular position.
-The Commission will pay 100% of the retiree cost and 65% of the dependent cost for health and dental coverage.

-- C) Retirees and their dependents may remain on retiree coverage until the retiree reaches Medicare eligible age.
-No benefit is provided to the retiree after reaching the eligibility age for Medicare.
-After the retiree reaches Medicare eligibility, the retiree's dependents may continue coverage, however, dependents will be required to pay 100% of the premium cost as outlined in the guidelines of the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
-If a covered spouse becomes Medicare eligible prior to the retiree, the covered spouse must be enrolled in Medicare coverage and will cease to be covered by CCPRC.
-Once a retiree or their spouse reaches the Medicare eligible age, they may continue to purchase dental and vision coverage through CCPRC's group coverage at a cost of 100% of the premium. - D) The surviving spouse and/or dependents are eligible to continue coverage for 36 months at the full cost of the premium as outlined in the guidelines of the Consolidated Omnibus Budget Reconciliation Act of 1986 (COBRA).
+The Commission will pay 100% of the retiree cost and 65% of the dependent cost for health and dental coverage. - C) The health and dental insurance premiums for surviving spouses and dependents of deceased retirees will be waived for one year after the retiree's death.
+Following one year, the surviving spouse and/or dependents are eligible to continue coverage at the same proportional cost (50% or 65%) as in effect prior to the retiree's death.
+Survivors may remain on the plan until death or remarriage, whichever comes first. - D) Retirees and their dependents may remain on retiree coverage until the retiree reaches Medicare eligible age.
+Upon reaching Medicare eligibility, retirees and/or their dependents will be required to enroll in Medicare Part A and B and will be eligible for a reimbursement of premium costs of a Medicare Supplemental Plan.
+Retirees with 25 or more years of Commission service credit under the South Carolina Retirement Systems will be eligible to receive up to \$250 per month and up to \$162.50 for a spouse.
+Retirees with at least 20 Commission full time years, but less than 25 full time years of Commission service will be eligible to receive up to \$125 per month and up to \$125 for a spouse.
+The reimbursement amount will be reviewed annually during the budget process.
+The Executive Director or designee will develop reimbursement procedures.
+Retirees will be notified of reimbursement procedures in the Retiree Medicare Supplemental Plan Premium Reimbursement Agreement, which each retiree will be required to accept before reimbursements will be issued. - E) If the retiree reaches Medicare eligibility prior to their covered spouse, the covered spouses may remain on the Commission's group coverage until they reach Medicare eligible age and the Commission will continue to contribute toward their premium at the same percentage to which they are eligible based on the retiree's years of service with the Commission. - F) Retirees and their dependents may remain on the Agency's dental and vision plans.
+The Commission will continue dental and vision premium contributions for both the retiree and their dependents based on the retiree's years of service.

-Employees who retire from the Commission after July 1, 2025:
+Employees who retire from the Commission after July 1, 2030: